Free Halloween Word Work – Seek & Spell Fun!

 This game started out as a fun activity during the holidays, but after I used it a few times I realized that it was much more than a game.
 Because the students were required to spell the words correctly in order to earn points, they had to pay attention to spelling.
 At first they were looking up 50% of the words they were adding to their lists, but eventually they stopped looking up most of the basic sight words because they knew how to spell them without checking.
 Yes!!!

 After I realized the power of this game, I started including it in our literacy centers each week.
-The kids enjoyed Word Play, and I could tell they were becoming much better spellers as they played.
+The kids enjoyed the activity and I could tell they were becoming much better spellers as they played.
 I realized that they were also building foundational reading skills because they were learning to recognize hundreds of basic sight words quickly and easily.

-Fortunately, now that I’m retired, I have time to create printables and resources for teachers which I LOVE to do!
-Last year I decided to tackle the Word Play program, and I set out to create a whole year’s worth of weekly printables.
-I changed the activity slightly by placing the letters of the long word in alphabetical order and calling it a “mystery word” that the students were challenged to find as they worked.
-As a result of this change, I renamed the activity Seek & Spell Challenge which turned out to be the perfect title.
+Last year I decided to create a whole year’s worth of weekly word work printables to make it easy for teachers to implement the program in their own classrooms.
+I changed the activity by placing the letters of the long word in alphabetical order and calling it a “mystery word” that the students were challenged to find as they worked.
+I named the activity Seek & Spell Challenge which turned out to be the perfect title.
 I created 4 dozen “mystery word” printables which is more than enough to have one printable each week for a year.
 To make the program easy to implement, I also included complete directions, checklists, and grading rubrics.
-The last component is a set of editable PowerPoint templates so you can create your own mystery word printables!
+I also added a set of editable PowerPoint templates so you can create your own mystery word printables!

 Field Tested… Teacher and Kid Approved